-Graduate Students who do not qualify for the CUPE 3906 dental plan are covered by the GSA dental plan.
+Graduate Students who do not qualify for the CUPE 3906 dental plan (ie/ those without a TAship or RAship) are covered by the GSA dental plan.
 Those eligible for the CUPE plan are not eligible for the GSA plan (unless otherwise specified by the GSA).
-Any questions about the GSA plan should be directed to email@example.com
+Any questions about the GSA plan should be directed to firstname.lastname@example.org

 If you are eligible for the CUPE plan before September 30, you will be automatically opted-out of the GSA plan.
 According to the new terms of the GSA plan, you will be mailed your dental reimbursement in the academic year.
 CUPE has no control over when the GSA issues its reimbursements.
 Please contact email@example.com if you have questions or concerns about your GSA dental premium reimbursement.

 If you are working a TAship or RAship (in lieu) in the winter only, you are still eligible for the plan as of September 1, but you will not receive any reimbursement until January because you will not appear on Equitable Life’s eligibility list.
 This has to do with the implementation of MOSAIC, the Employer’s new payroll system.
 Unfortunately, this means that you must wait to submit claims until the subsequent term (e.g., January 1st).

 If you become eligible for the CUPE plan after September 30, you may still be charged the GSA dental fee.
 Please contact firstname.lastname@example.org to discuss your individual situation.